Fermionic tensor network contraction for arbitrary geometries: Fermionic tensor network computation

 which we can write more succinctly as $A_{i_\sigma j_{\sigma'}}$ for irreps $ \sigma,\sigma' \in \{0, 1\}$.
 Writing the set $\{i \}$ as $\{ i_\sigma\}, \sigma=0\ldots H-1$, then we extract the irrep of a specific index as $s(i_\sigma)=\sigma$.

 We will consider only symmetric tensors with well-defined total irrep.
-To define how the total irrep is obtained from the irreps of the indices, we associate the indices of the tensor with an Abelian signature, a sequence of pluses and minuses.
-For example, for $A_{ijkl}$, the ++++ signature means
+To define how the total irrep is obtained from the irreps of the indices, we label each index of the tensor with a plus (+, ``outgoing'') or minus (-, ``incoming'').
+Then, for example, if for $A_{ijkl}$ the labels of $ijkl$ are ${-}{+}{-}{+}$, we have